newrelic/nri-statsd/README.md

 ## Configuration

 When you use the standard [instalation method](#Installation), a statsd config file will be automatically generated with the default recommended values.
-However if you want to customize your statsd configuration you can do that by overwriting the default config file.
+However if you want to customize your statsd configuration you can do this by overwriting the default config file.

 Example: